tonypilz/TypeBasedEnum/README.md

 }
 ```

-A typebased version could look as follows:
+can be formulated as typebased version as follows:

 ```cpp
 #include <variant>